lucy-platform/samples/Generic/UIFields/README.md

 ## UI Fields

-This repository contains UI code samples for working with various UI fields that you could use your in views.
+This sub directory contains UI code samples for working with various UI fields that you could use your in views.